$125 off any CGM Plan. Use code WINTER125

 Close up of coconut sliced in half

-Skimmed coconut milk, on the other hand, is made by combining the coconut flesh and hot water mix, pressing it to strain the liquid, and repeating this process a few times further in a cheesecloth.
+Skimmed fresh coconut milk, on the other hand, is made by combining the coconut flesh and hot water mix, pressing it to strain the liquid, and repeating this process a few times further in a cheesecloth.
 This results in less fat in the drink, as the final result contains more water.

 Nutrients in Coconut Milk